Tbone8098/uw-jagged-little-pill/README.md

 Users will be able to...

 1. Input their mood
-2. Input the mount of time they have available for a walk
+2. Input the mount of time they have available to listen
 3. get an auto generated playlist from spotify that matches their current mood.
-4. get a map in which they will see a route for them to walk that matches the length of the playlist

 ## Technologies Used